 Beyond these examples

-The examples reference pre-existing infrastructure such as Compute Engine snapshots and IAM principals (users, service accounts, groups).
-They focus on permission grants rather than creating the underlying resources.
+The examples reference pre-existing infrastructure such as Compute Engine snapshots and a GCP project with appropriate IAM permissions.
+They focus on configuring IAM bindings rather than creating the snapshots themselves.

 To keep things focused, common IAM patterns are omitted, including: